COM6012/ScalableML/Lab 10 - Reproducible and Reusable AI.md

 - Publish your image
   - Push the image to Docker Hub (or GHCR if preferred).

-You can also explore other models on [GitHub Topics](https://github.com/topics) or [HuggingFace Models](https://huggingface.co/models) to find one that interests you and try building a container image for it.
+You can also explore other models on [GitHub Topics](https://github.com/topics) or [HuggingFace Models](https://huggingface.co/models) to find one that interests you and try building a container image with your defined breakdown tasks.

 ## 📖 References